 The X2001 Measure Life/EUL Update Study involves the update of the effective useful life (EUL) and remaining useful life (RUL) values for key measures offered through Connecticut’s energy efficiency programs.
 The objectives of this study were to identify high priority EULs to update, apply an efficient, quick, and cost-effective approach, and to update the EUL and RUL values for those key measures.

-This report presents the results for the prioritized residential measures.
-Using a survey-based methodology, the Evaluation Team gathered information about survival of six residential measures installed through Connecticut’s energy efficiency programs from 2011-2019.
+This report presents the results for six prioritized residential measures and one commercial measure.
+Using a survey-based methodology, the Evaluation Team gathered information about survival of these measures installed through Connecticut’s energy efficiency programs from 2011-2019.
 In line with industry standard practice, the team used a parametric survival analysis approach to estimate the “survival” function of each equipment type to develop estimates of its effective useful life (EUL) and remaining useful life (RUL).